| s'more brownie tart with pecan-graham crust |

 - 1 tablespoon real vanilla extract

-- 1 1/2 cup all-purpose flour
+- 1 cup bread flour or all-purpose flour

 - 1 teaspoon baking powder

 - 3 large egg whites

 - 1 package unflavored gelatin + 1/3 cup cold water

 - 1 cup of granulated sugar + 1/3 cup water